 Set ambitious objectives for the future of MHRA as a world-leading regulator:

-Investing in an ambitious and holistic programme of marketing the UK life sciences sector overseas
+invest in an ambitious and holistic programme of marketing the UK life sciences sector overseas.

 EMIG is a member of The European Confederation of Pharmaceutical Entrepreneurs (EUCOPE), founded in 2008 to represent companies and associations active in research, development, production and distribution of pharmaceutical products; EUCOPE seeks to enhance their scientific, technical, economic and legal objectives across Europe.